 Our report under Section 143(3)(i) of the Act on the adequacy and operating effectiveness of the internal financial controls with reference to consolidated financial statements of the Holding Company, in so far as it relates to these seven subsidiaries, which are companies incorporated in India.

-Chartered Accountants ICAI Firm Registration Number: 301003E/E300005 as at 31 March 2023
+For S.R.
+BATLIBOI & Co.
+LLP Chartered Accountants ICAI Firm Registration Number: 301003E/E300005 as at 31 March 2023

-Partner Membership Number: 096766 UDIN:23096766BGYHTU3988
+> per Vishal Sharma Partner Membership Number: 096766 UDIN:23096766BGYHTU3988

 Consolidated Balance Sheet